Angular-Stats/angular-stats.github.io/index.md

       }}});
 };
 </script>
-One third of the projects are in the category 20-50, something we expected.
-Whats rather interesting is that over 20% of the projects are rather big.
+One third of the repositories are in the category 20-50, something we expected.
+Whats rather interesting is that over 20% of the repositories are rather big with over 200 files.
 ### File types
 It's not a big suprise that half of the files are typescript files.
 What is interesting, that with scss on the third place, most projects seems to favour Scss over the other options.
 <canvas id="filetypes"></canvas>